Compass/compass/compass-style.org/content/help/tutorials/contributing.markdown

 <h2 id="documentation-changes">Making Documentation Changes</h2>

 The compass documentation is stored in two places.
-First, the `doc-src` directory is where the documentation lives -- however much of the documentation is generated from comments in the Sass files themselves.
+First, the `compass-style.org` directory is where the documentation lives -- however much of the documentation is generated from comments in the Sass files themselves.
 More information on [changing documentation][documentation].
 Once your changes are pushed, please